 All regular and discretionary employees of the Board become participants of the Plan upon completion of the required introductory period.
-As of January 1, 2018, there were 1,825 Plan participants: 120 were deferred vested participants, 658 participants were retired, 1,034 participants were active and 13 were on long-term disability.
+As of January 1, 2019, there were 1,887 Plan participants: 151 were deferred vested participants, 681 participants were retired, 1,006 participants were active, 34 participants were terminated and due a refund, and 15 were on long-term disability.

-Effective January 1, 2018 the Plan was amended to allow for employee contributions.
-A first and second tier membership was created to define Plan members as of a specific date of employment.
-Tier one members are defined as employees hired prior to January 1, 2018, which includes an employee hired prior to January 1, 2018 who is in his or her required introductory period during the first portion of 2018.
+Effective January 1, 2018, the Plan was amended to allow for employee contributions.
+Two membership tiers were created to define Plan membership as of a specific date of employment.
+Tier one members are defined as employees hired prior to January 1, 2018, which includes an employee hired prior to January 1, 2018 who is in their required introductory period during the first portion of 2018.
 Tier two members are defined as employees hired or rehired on or after January 1, 2018.
 These changes are expected to lower the long-term liability of the Plan and help keep the Board's annual contribution stable.